 - Steering Committee - This diverse committee provided overall project guidance.
 We asked Steering Committee members to support public outreach efforts through their networks.
 Four steering committees have been held as of July 2023. - The first meeting introduced the overall project, specific tasks, and public engagement strategies. - The second reviewed the preliminary feedback from the public engagement process and discussed the approach to the LTS and PLOC analysis and presented the framework for the Travel Access analysis. - The third meeting presented the results of the initial public engagement survey as well as the results of the accessibility analysis.
 The framework for the toolbox of strategies was also presented. - The fourth meeting was an in-person workshop format where potential new projects, including new trail segments, potential crossing enhancements, corridor implements, safety improvements, and corridors for target speed reduction were presented for feedback from the TAC.
 Potential project prioritization criteria was also discussed and feedback received. - MetroPlan Orlando committees, with a focus on the TAC and CAC - Project status updates were provided at regular intervals at CAC and TAC meetings.
 Opportunities for more in-depth feedback and comments were offered during project workshops.
-Feedback received during these status update meetings and workshops was considered and incorporated into the overall project.
-The first set of workshops were held in October 2022 and feedback from the TAC and CAC have been incorporated into the base mapping and overall approach. - General Public - General public engagement occurred in the form of online surveys and interactive GIS based maps.
-An email list of potential interested parties was developed based on feedback from the Steering Committee as well as TAC/CAC to disseminate project information.
-A request for feedback was conducted during February and March 2023.
-A detailed summary of the first public engagement is provided as Appendix E. Another round of feedback requests will be conducted in the late 2023 and the summary of that engagement will be appended to this document as Appendix F.
+Feedback received during these status update meetings and workshops was considered and incorporated into the overall project. - The first set of workshops were held in October 2022 and feedback from the TAC and CAC have been incorporated into the base mapping and overall approach. - The second set of workshops were held in August 2023, and feedback on the draft 2050 ATP projects will be incorporated into the MetroPlan Orlando